Murdochs face tough week over scandal

 The release of emails between James Murdoch and his top London lobbyist suggesting possible influence over the government led to the resignation of a senior ministerial aide and demands for the minister himself to quit.

-The committee is expected to criticize James Murdoch for his handling of News Corp’s British newspaper arm and is considering whether to implicate Rupert Murdoch for his influence over the wider company culture.
+The committee is expected to criticise James Murdoch for his handling of News Corp’s British newspaper arm and is considering whether to implicate Rupert Murdoch for his influence over the wider company culture.

 A tough report could make it harder for 39-year-old James Murdoch in his role as News Corp’s deputy chief operating officer after the damage the company has already taken to its value and reputation.